skip to Main Content

 10 Ways to Lower Building Insurance Costs

-When you get new insurance for your building or renew an existing policy, a representative from the insurance company will come to your building to evaluate it before setting your insurance rates.
+When you get new insurance for your building or renew an existing policy, a representative from the insurance company will visit your property to evaluate it before setting your insurance rates.
 So how can you lower building insurance costs?
 And what can you do to cut your premiums even before the representative arrives?

-Some factors are outside of your control, such as the materials used to construct your building.
+Some factors are outside of your control, such as the age of the property and the materials used to construct your building.
 But keep in mind that your insurance company sets your insurance premium based on perceived risk.
 The more you can do to reduce risk, the more attractive your building profile will look to an insurer.

-Here are some ways to lower your risks and premiums.
+Here are some ways to reduce your risk and negotiate lower insurance premiums.

 Increase Your Deductible